Media Inquiries

 What is the OOI?

-The National Science Foundation (NSF)-funded OOI, is a networked observatory of science-driven sensor systems that measure the physical, chemical, geological and biological variables of the ocean, seafloor, and near ocean atmosphere.
-The OOI consists of six arrays located across the North and South Atlantic and Pacific, including one cabled, two coastal, and three global arrays.
-The OOI infrastructure is made up of 83 platforms, carrying over 830 instruments, providing over 100,000 data products.
+The OOI network measures the physical, chemical, geological and biological variables of the ocean, seafloor, and near ocean atmosphere.
+The OOI consists of five arrays located across the Atlantic and Pacific, including one cabled, two coastal, and two global arrays.
+The OOI infrastructure is made up of 80 platforms, carrying more than 900 instruments, providing over 100,000 data products.
 Greater knowledge of the ocean’s interrelated systems is vital for increased understanding of their effects on biodiversity, ocean and coastal ecosystems, ecosystem health and climate change.
 The OOI puts ocean observing data into the hands of a vast user community of oceanographers, scientists and researchers, educators and the public.

 How is the OOI Managed?

-The OOI is an NSF-funded award to the Woods Hole Oceanographic Institution (WHOI), which leads the OOI Operations and Management (O&M) through sub-awards with Oregon State University, University of Washington, and Rutgers University.
+The OOI is an NSF-funded award to the Woods Hole Oceanographic Institution (WHOI), which leads the OOI Operations and Management (O&M) through sub-awards with Oregon State University and the University of Washington.
 These institutions function as Implementing Organizations (IOs).
-The IOs are responsible for O&M of the different components of the program.
-WHOI is responsible for the three global arrays and the Coastal Pioneer Array.
+The IOs are responsible for operation and maintenance of the different components of the program.
+WHOI is responsible for the two global arrays (Station Papa and Irminger Sea) and the Coastal Pioneer Array.
 OSU is responsible for the Coastal Endurance Array.
-UW is responsible for all cabled assets including those on the Coastal Endurance Array as well as the Cabled Array.
-Rutgers University is responsible for maintenance of the Cyberinfrastructure component.
+UW is responsible for all cabled assets including those on the Coastal Endurance Array and the Cabled Array.
+OSU is also responsible for operation of the Cyberinfrastructure component and houses the OOI Data Center.

 The NSF is the sole funding agency for the OOI.
 The five-year construction phase began in September 2009, with nearly $106 million of first-year funds coming from the American Recovery and Reinvestment Act of 2009.
-The total construction project budget for OOI is currently at $386.42 million.
-The FY16-FY18 budget has been approximately $55 million per year.
+The total construction project budget for OOI was $386.42 million.
+The FY16-FY18 budget was approximately $55 million per year.
 The FY19 through FY24 funding is planned at $44M per year.
+The FY25-FY28 is approximately $56 million per year.

-How will the OOI advance knowledge of the oceans?
+How is the OOI advancing knowledge of the oceans?

-The OOI is delivering ocean and atmospheric data and data products 24/7/365 for a 25-year planned life, through an extensible architecture that can meet emerging technical advances in ocean science.
+The OOI is delivering ocean and atmospheric data and data products 24/7/365 for a 30-year planned life, through an extendable architecture that can meet emerging technical advances in ocean science.
 The OOI is addressing critical science-driven questions, providing near realtime measurements for scientists, educators and the public, and contributing to a greater understanding and management of our oceans.

 Who has access to OOI Data?

-OOI data are made available free of charge over the internet to anyone who creates a login.
-This includes a vast user communities of oceanographers, scientists, educators and the public.
+OOI data are made available free of charge over the internet to anyone with an Internet connection.
+This includes a vast user communities of oceanographers, scientists, educators, and the public.